Course - Natural Science 2 (5-10) - MGLU3507

 The student

-• can use integrated science teaching and use science as a directing subject in interdisciplinary contexts such as technology and design
+- can apply integrated science teaching and use science as a directing subject in interdisciplinary contexts such as technology and design and sustainable development

-• can discuss issues related to climate change and use different representations to visualize weather systems and climate systems
+- can discuss issues related to climate change and use different representations to visualize weather and climate systems

-• can analyze, evaluate and document students' learning in science and provide learning-promoting feedback adapted to students' prerequisites and needs
+- can analyse, assess and document pupils' learning in science and give learning-promoting feedback adapted to pupils' prerequisites and needs

-• can seek out, evaluate and refer to scientific and science didactic research, information and subject matter and apply this in teaching and discussion with colleagues
+- can find, assess and refer to science and science education research, information and subject matter and apply this in teaching and discussion with colleagues

 GENERAL COMPETENCE